gillesjudo/leetcode/twosum/twosum.md

 ### Big O Calculation

-The calculation for the brute force solution is *$O(n)$*.
+The calculation for the brute force solution is *$o(n)$*.
 This is due to the solution performing nested loops.